top of page

 What to expect?
 For Bone Marrow Aspirate Derived Stem Cells at New Jersey Sports Medicine:

 An FDA approved bone marrow harvesting needle is used by Dr. Silberman, which is a minimally invasive, high yield, low volume aspiration, with NO manipulation, centrifugation, or addition of any substances.
 Your skin overlying your iliac crest (pelvis) and the lining of your pelvic bone will be anesthetized with a small injection.
-An access needle is then inserted through the cortex of your ilium into the medullary cavity and with a syringe up to 10ml of marrow will be aspirated.
+An access needle is then inserted through the cortex of your ilium into the medullary cavity and with a syringe 10 to 20ml of marrow will be aspirated.
 The bone marrow aspirate is then injected into your joint, tendon, or ligament.
-This system is much less painful then what you might have heard about 'bone marrow biopsies' and some patients do not feel any pain.
+This system is much less painful then what you might have heard about 'bone marrow biopsies'.
+Some patients do not feel any pain.
 A typical patient visit is 30 to 45 minutes.

 For Adipose Derived Mesenchymal Stem Cells: